anuragmgithub/aws_s3/README.md

 ### Summary

 The `s3listcopymoveop.py` program connects to an Amazon S3 bucket, identifies files starting with names from 'a' to 'h', and moves them to another S3 bucket.
-It uses the Boto3 library for AWS interaction.
+It uses the Boto3 library for AWS interaction..

 ### Usage